zqfan/zqfan.github.com/_posts/2021-05-25-java-maven-nexus-staging-plugin-xstream.md

 [INFO]     Plugin Dependency Resolved: logback-classic-1.1.2.jar
 ```

-Since I cannot find the proper command, I just remove all the plugins, and add them back one by one, finally it turns out that is nexus-staging-maven-plugin requiring xstream package.
+Since I cannot find the proper command, I just remove all the plugins, and add them back one by one, finally it turns out that the nexus-staging-maven-plugin requirs xstream package.
 It is strange because even when I only run `mvn compile`, which should not trigger staging plugin, xstream will be downloaded anyway.

-I've checked nexus-staging-maven-plugin 1.6.7 source code, [https://github.com/sonatype/nexus-maven-plugins/blob/nexus-maven-plugins-1.6.7/staging/maven-plugin/pom.xml](https://github.com/sonatype/nexus-maven-plugins/blob/nexus-maven-plugins-1.6.7/staging/maven-plugin/pom.xml).
+I've checked the source code of nexus-staging-maven-plugin 1.6.7, [https://github.com/sonatype/nexus-maven-plugins/blob/nexus-maven-plugins-1.6.7/staging/maven-plugin/pom.xml](https://github.com/sonatype/nexus-maven-plugins/blob/nexus-maven-plugins-1.6.7/staging/maven-plugin/pom.xml).
 It is unlucky because this source code cannot run `mvn dependency:tree` directly, it's broken.
-After fixing it by remove the broken dependency com.sonatype.nexus.plugins:nexus-staging-client, it shows that its dependency org.sonatype.nexus:nexus-client-core package depends xstream 1.4.7.
+After fixing it by removing the broken dependency com.sonatype.nexus.plugins:nexus-staging-client, it shows that its dependency org.sonatype.nexus:nexus-client-core package requires xstream 1.4.7.
-nexus-client-core has tagged 3.30.1-01 but not released in maven central repo, the latest available version is 2.14.20-02, which still requires xstream 1.4.7.
+nexus-client-core has tagged 3.30.1-01 in its source repo [https://github.com/sonatype/nexus-public](https://github.com/sonatype/nexus-public), but not released in maven central repo, the latest available version is [2.14.20-02](https://search.maven.org/artifact/org.sonatype.nexus/nexus-client-core) for now, which still requires xstream 1.4.7.

-And the test scope packge org.sonatype.sisu.litmus:litmus-testsupport requires xstream indirectly, via org.powermock:powermock-classloading-xstream.
+PS: The test scope packge org.sonatype.sisu.litmus:litmus-testsupport requires xstream indirectly, via org.powermock:powermock-classloading-xstream.
 But it is ok because the information in maven central repo shows that powermock packages are all excluded, [https://search.maven.org/artifact/org.sonatype.plugins/nexus-staging-maven-plugin/1.6.7/maven-plugin](https://search.maven.org/artifact/org.sonatype.plugins/nexus-staging-maven-plugin/1.6.7/maven-plugin), and litmus-testsupport is in test scope.

-So what we need to do is explicitly upgrading xstream to 1.4.17 (also nexus-staging-maven-plugin to its latest 1.6.8) in plugin dependencies section, like:
+So what we need to do is explicitly upgrading xstream to 1.4.17 (also nexus-staging-maven-plugin to its latest 1.6.8, but not necessary) in plugin dependencies section, like:

 ```
   <build>